Transfer Student FAQs

 Readmitted students follow the same advising and registration process as transfer students.
 Often, these students have received some advisement from their department as part of the readmission process.

-If you have a documented disability and will be requesting accommodations, complete the Accommodation Request as soon as you select a virtual Orientation session.
-This will allow us to build your class schedule based on your need for accommodations.
+If you have a documented disability and will be requesting accommodations, complete the Accommodation Request as soon as you select an Orientation session.
 See the requirements, procedures and contact information on our web page www.newpaltz.edu/drc/

 School of Business Students